HMS Cottesmore (M32)

 Lieutenant Commander Prince Andrew, Duke of York commanded Cottesmore from April 1993 until November 1994.
 She was decommissioned by the Royal Navy in September 2005.
 The ship's bell and other memorabilia were presented to the village of Cottesmore in Rutland.

 The ship entered service with the Lithuanian Navy as M53 Skalvis.
-Thales was the prime contractor to upgrade the vessels with a technologically advanced minehunting system including the hull-mounted Sonar 2193 system, propulsion, command and control systems, and mine disposal systems.
+Thales was the prime contractor to upgrade the vessels with a technologically advanced mine-hunting system including the hull-mounted Sonar 2193 system, propulsion, command and control, and mine-disposal systems.